agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/tuples/lesson.md

-A tuple is an ordered sequence of values enclosed in parentheses:
+A tuple is an ordered sequence of values enclosed within parentheses:

 ```motoko
 let tuple = (42, true);
 ```

-There are several ways to access the values in a tuple:
+There are several ways to access the values within a tuple:

 ```motoko
 // dot notation